rory81/growing_funds/README.md

 <a name="thanks"></a>
 ## Acknowledgements
-- For the basic setup of the environment of the app and its documentation the video's from Code Institute were used and the Heroku site for a more detailed explanation of some terminology used by Heroku.
+- For the basic setup of the environment of the app and its documentation the videos from Code Institute were used and the Heroku site for a more detailed explanation of some terminology used by Heroku.

 - logo picture: https://www.freepik.com/free-vector/piggy-bank-happy-piggy-bank-background_1137678.htm